 - You can blend the strawberries completely smooth or little mashed.
-It’s completely your preference.
+It's entirely your preference.

 - This strawberry jam becomes little thick after cooling down so switch it off the flame accordingly.
-Don’t over boil.
+Don't overcook.

-- Keep it refrigerated and consume with in a couple of weeks.
-But it keeps well for a month if handled properly.
+- Keep it refrigerated and consume within a couple of weeks.
+But it keeps well for a month if handled correctly.

 - Sugar is not recommended for babies below one year.